 4. It Eliminates Overlapping of Wasteful Activities

 Effective planning gives clarity about the responsibilities and expectations of each department, team and even team member.
-This helps to make sure that the activities don’t overlap.
+This helps to make sure that the activities don’t overlap and improves co-ordination.

 At the same time, it helps to determine which activity is wasteful and does not contribute to reaching the goal.
-Eliminating such activities will not only save valuable time and resources but also improve productivity and motivation.
+Eliminating such activities will not only reduce wastage and save valuable time and resources, but also improve productivity and motivation.

 5. It Ensures Efficient use of Resources

 Planning makes the use of human and material resources as efficient as possible.
-If managers start with a good plan that focuses on the ultimate goal and considers available capabilities, they can see many opportunities to cut expenses.
+By starting the management process with a good plan that focuses on the ultimate goal and considers available capabilities, you can see many opportunities to cut expenses.

-Without such a plan, it is easy to fall for appealing B2B offers and waste organisational resources on the raw materials that the employees cannot process in a due time or expensive robotics or online software that speeds up only one aspect of the process not affecting the overall result.
+Without such a plan, it is easy to fall for appealing B2B offers.
+This can waste organisational resources on the raw materials that the employees cannot process in a due time, expensive robotics, or online software that speeds up only one aspect of the process not affecting the overall result.

 6. It Promotes Innovation

-If the organization has a challenging goal, on the one hand, and the possibility of hurdles and market change, on the other hand, it starts brainstorming creative ideas and solutions.
+If the organisation has a challenging goal on the one hand, and the possibility of hurdles and market change on the other hand, it starts brainstorming creative ideas and solutions.
+Determining a future course of action is an important function of management.
 Keeping a focus on the need to reach the goal, employees or management can spot new opportunities for business development, suggest new products or services, or discover new target markets.
-This way, planning encourages creative strategic thinking and innovation.
+This way, planning becomes a continuous process that encourages creative strategic thinking and innovation.

 7. It Improves Decision Making

-Planning improves decision making and time management in two ways.
-First, it helps managers to keep the focus on a goal and thus ask themselves how each alternative facilitates or delays reaching it.
+Planning improves decision-making processes and time management in two ways.
+First, it helps managers to keep the focus on a goal and thus ask themselves how alternative courses of action might facilitate or delay reach it.
 Second, the plan allows managers to be more farsighted: having a clear road map, they can think what effect an adopted decision will have on some long-term tasks and activities.

 Without such a plan, managers’ decisions may not be strategic but based only on the available data and current situation.